Treatment for pigmentation

 - Freckles and age spots

-- Sun-induced changes in color Excessive pigmentation occurs especially in sun-exposed areas: the face, neck, décolleté area, and the backs of the hands.
+- Sun-induced changes in colour Excessive pigmentation occurs especially in sun-exposed areas: the face, neck, décolleté area, and the backs of the hands.

 A common problem in women is age spots, influenced by genetics, sun exposure, and hormones.
 Mechanical irritation can also cause darkening of the skin.
 Women may experience reddish-brown skin darkening on the sides of the neck (Civatte's poikiloderma), influenced by cosmetic products and the sun.
 Skin darkening can also result from laser resurfacing.